 - Limit dropped productivity caused by unplanned downtime.

-Alongside the above benefits, cyber security can also help companies manage security breaches’ operational and financial repercussions.
+Cyber security can also help companies manage security breaches’ operational and financial repercussions alongside the above benefits.
 According to an IBM report, a data breach’s average cost stood at $3.92 million in 2019.

 However, organizations that took key cyber security measures, setting up an incident response team, using encryption, training employees on best practices reduced the cost of such a breach meaningfully.
 Ultimately, the best way to improve an organization’s IT posture is for security analysts to understand the different attack methods hackers use to infiltrate networks, computers, and data stores.